 Lima bean shakshuka

-Lima bean shakshuka can be cooked in a jiffy using them from a can but it's a poor shadow of the real-deal.
+A lima bean shakshuka can be cooked in a jiffy using the seeds from a can but it's a poor shadow of the real-deal.

-From a can they are called butter beans.
+From a can they are called butter beans; lots of salt, even sugar and preservatives are usually added.

 We believe that we should enjoy what is in season, so right now it is limas but in high summer it was snap-beans and Scarlet Runners.
-Chickpeas are hard to grow and reap; I haven't found it worthwhile, so we have them dried.
+Chickpeas are hard to grow and reap; I haven't found it worthwhile, so we have them dried in hummus.

 Shelled lima beans.